haskellguide/haskellguide.com/content/thanks/index.md

 description: "These lovely people have made this website possible"
 ---

 If you want to see yourself in this list, send in a pull request!
-Every page on this website has an edit link (the octocat button) that lets you edit the blog post directly in the browser which automatically sends in a pull request.
-Alternatively just press `e` or [visit the repository](https://github.com/haskellguide/haskellguide.com) and send in a pull request the old fashioned way.
+Every page on this website has an edit link (the octocat button) that enables you contribute directly from your browser.
+If you spot an opportunity to improve, we'd love to have it.

 <div class="contributors"></div>